 (4) Blind Slough Closed Area - the Blind Slough draining into Wrangell Narrows and a strip 1/4 mile wide on each side of Blind Slough from the hunting closure markers at the southernmost portion of Blind Island to the hunting closure markers one mile south of the Blind Slough bridge; the area is closed to hunting.
-The remainder of Blind Slough and its drainage is open to hunting except for snow geese
+The remainder of Blind Slough and its drainage is open to hunting except for snow geese.

-PERMIT TYPE BEAR, BLACK • See pages 20-22 for bear information Evidence of sex must remain natural n and new salvage requirements.
-Unit 3: Residence of sex must remain natural Unit 3: Residence of lly attached to the hide.
-Nonresidents: One bear Jear Sept.
-1-Jun.
-30 Sept.
-1-Jun.
-30 Ocpt.
-1 Jun.
-50 BEAR, BROWN/GRIZZLY Unit 3 No open season PEED • Same-day-airborne hunting of deer allowed.
-DEER • In all hunts limited to one sex, evidence of sex must remark. ain naturally attac hed to the meat.
-Unit 3, Mitkof Island south of the Petersburg city limits, Kupreanof Island on the indenberg Peninsula east of Portage Bay-Duncan Canal portage outside the Kupreanof city limits, and Woewodski and Butterworth islands: Residents & Nonresidents: One buck Harvest Oct 15_Oct 31 Unit 3, Mitkof Island within the Petersburg city limits and that portion of Kupreand 001.
-15 001.
-01 sland within the Kupreanof city limits No open season Remainder of Unit 3: Residents & Nonresidents: Two bucks.
-Harvest Aug.
-1-Nov.
-30 ELK Unit 3: Residents & Nonresidents: One bull by permit Drawing Oct.
+REQUIRED TICKET OR PERMIT TYPE OPEN SEASON BEAR, BLACK : See pages 20-22 for bear information and Evidence of sex must remain naturally a d new salvage ttached to the e requirements. hide.
+Unit 3: Residents: Two bears, not more than one of which may be a blue or glacier bear BEAR, BROWN/GRIZZLY Unit 3 .
+No open season DEER Same-day-airborne hunting of deer allowed.
+In all hunts limited to one sex, evidence of sex must remain Unit 3, Mitkof Island south of the Petersburg city limits, Kupreanof Island on the Lindenberg Peninsula east of Portage Bay-Duncan Canal portage outside the Kupreanof city limits, and Woewodski and Butterworth Islands: Residents & Nonresidents: One buck Unit 3, Mitkof Island within the Petersburg city limits and that portion of Kupreanof Island within the Kupreanof city limits Remainder of Unit 3: Residents & Nonresidents: Two bucks.
+Harvest Oct.
+15-Oct.
+31 ELK Unit 3: Residents & Nonresidents: One bull by permit Drawing Oct.
 1-Oct.
-31 In bag limit "bull" means a male moose.
-MOOSE • Spike-fork and 50-inch antlers defined on pages 24-25. • In all hunts limited to one sex, evidence of sex must re IVIUUDE • In all hunts limited to one sex, evidence of sex must re Unit 3: Residents & Nonresidents: One bull with spike-fork or 50-inch antiers or a acned to the mea with 3 or more brow tines on at least one side by permit Sept.
+31 In bag limit "bull" means a male moose. make matter attack ahad to the most Spike-fork and 50-inch antiers defined on pages 24-25. • In all hunts limited to one sex, evidence of sex must remain unit 3: Residents & Nonresidents: One bull with spike-fork or 50-inch antiers or antie with 3 or more brow tines on at least one side by permit. rs In all hunts limited to one sex, evidence of sex must remain Unit 3: Residents &amp; Nonresidents: One bull with spike-fork or 50-inch antiers or antie rs Registration sealed.
+Sept.
 15-Oct.
-1 Well bides much be explain Unit 3: Residents & Nonresidents: Five wolves Aug.
-1-Apr.
-30 WOLVERINE • Wolverine hides must be sealed.
+15